 Between about 3500 BP and 3000 BP, this early Palaeo-Eskimo population in Labrador appears to have experienced a population loss, perhaps because of competition from Maritime Archaic Indian peoples.
 There were, however, Palaeo-Eskimo peoples in northern Labrador and on the island of Newfoundland during this period, and archaeologists often refer to these people as the "Pre-Dorset".
 Labrador, however, has relatively few Pre-Dorset sites; they are much more numerous in the Arctic, particularly in the low eastern Arctic.
 These Pre-Dorset people in the Arctic, at least, appear to have been more numerous than their Independence I predecessors, perhaps because of a superior technology, especially a very effective type of harpoon called a toggling harpoon, which was much more efficient than the older forms.
 A device like this could mean a much higher success rate in taking animals, and hence a more dependable food supply, and thus perhaps a larger human population.

 Around 3000 BP there is evidence of a rapid population growth in Newfoundland and Labrador, due to the emergence of a new culture which archaeologists call the "Groswater", named after Groswater Bay on the coast of central Labrador.
 Many of the tools used by the Groswater people are similar enough to those of the earliest Palaeo-Eskimos that we can be reasonably sure that the Groswater culture is derived from that of the earlier Palaeo-Eskimo population.
-One possible reason for the success of the Groswater culture may be the demise of the Maritime Archaic people in Newfoundland around 3200 BP.
+One possible reason for the success of the Groswater culture may be the demise of the Maritime Archaic people in Newfoundland and Labrador around 3200 BP.
 By about 2200 BP, however, the Groswater people disappeared from the island of Newfoundland, and not long after they vanished from Labrador.
-The Groswater demise is not unusual in Newfoundland prehistory and like other extinctions, may have been the result of a number of years when hunting was so poor that local bands died out.
+The Groswater demise is not unusual in the precontact period of Newfoundland and Labrador and like other extinctions, may have been the result of a number of years when hunting was so poor that local bands died out.

 The Late Palaeo-Eskimos